funcompbio/practical7/practical7.md

 commands we are using, we should write them in a text file with filename extension `.R`, which we shall refer hereafter as an *R script*.

-There are two main ways to create an R script: (1) openining a new file with a text editor and saving it with filename that includes the `.R` extension, or (2) if we are working with RStudio, then we click on the `File` menu and select the options `New File` -&gt; `R Script`.
+There are two main ways to create an R script: (1) opening a new file with a text editor and saving it with filename that includes the `.R` extension, or (2) if we are working with RStudio, then we click on the `File` menu and select the options `New File` -> `R Script`.
 When we do that we should be getting the RStudio window splitted in four panes, the default three ones and one additional one for the newly created R script, as shown in the captured window below.

 ![](RStudioNewScript.png)